wongpatrick/MyGameDB/README.md

 # MyGameDB
 MyGameDB is a simple Game Database Web API built with .NET.
 It provides a RESTful interface for retrieving information about different video games.
+This project was built as a personal project to get familiar with .NET.

 # Installation
 To use MyGameDB, you'll need to have .NET installed on your machine.
 You can download .NET from the official Microsoft website: https://dotnet.microsoft.com/download